All Episodes

 And one of them was from Florida.

-I forget where the other one was from, but it wasn't just those two.
+I forget where the other one was from.

-They don't want the issue alive.
+And the consultants said that what they want, they don't want the issue alive.

-They can't win in 2014 or 2016 if this issue is still being debated because they're going to be called bigots and sexists and homophobes, and so just like every other budget deal, they want to let the Democrats have it and move on to the next thing.
+They can't win in 2014 or 2016 if this issue is still being debated because they're going to be called bigots and sexists and homophobes.

 And the point I made was, why don't we just stop fighting everything?

-Why don't we just say, you know what, Democrats, you're going to win every election, and we're not going to argue with you because we don't want people to hate us.
+Why don't we just say, you know what, Democrats, you're going to win every election and we're not going to argue with you because we don't want people to hate us.

 My conclusion that it was inevitable was based on two things.

-Ever, they never do once these things snap.
+They never do once these things happen.

-They let go of global warming.
+Let go of global warming.

 Have they let go of amnesty?